kaspanet/whitepaper/README.md

-# whitepaper
+# The Kaspa Whitepaper
-Collaborative effort to write the Kaspa Whitepaper.
+This is a collaborative effort to write the Kaspa Whitepaper.